Trial of Anders Behring Breivik: Background

 On 25 July 2011, Breivik was charged with violating paragraph 147a of the Norwegian criminal code, "destabilising or destroying basic functions of society" and "creating serious fear in the population", both acts of terrorism under Norwegian law.

 Forensic psychiatrists Torgeir Husby and Synne Sørheim, who conducted the psychiatric analysis of Breivik and released their report in December 2011, found that he was suffering from paranoid schizophrenia, supporting a would-be insanity defence or criminal insanity ruling by the court.
 However, subject to massive criticism from legal and psychiatric experts, the court decided to appoint two new psychiatrists, Terje Tørrissen and Agnar Aspaas, who were to conduct another analysis.
 Breivik was initially uncooperative with the new psychiatrists because of the previous report having been leaked to the media, but he later changed his mind and decided to cooperate.
 On 10 April 2012, psychiatrists found that Breivik was legally sane.
-If that conclusion is upheld, Breivik can be sentenced to prison or containment.
+If that conclusion were upheld, Breivik could have been sentenced to prison or containment.

 Parties

 Breivik was represented by his defence counsel Geir Lippestad, Vibeke Hein Bæra, Tord Jordet and Odd Ivar Grøn.
-Lippestad and Bæra are both in their late forties, whereas Jordet and Grøn who are both in their thirties and were in employment at Lippestad's law firm prior to 22 July 2011 as associates.
-Bæra, who has ten years of experience as public prosecutor, was hired as a partner following Lippestad's accepting the request from Breivik to defend him.
-The prosecution is represented by state prosecutors Svein Holden and Inga Bejer Engh.
+Bæra, who had ten years of experience as public prosecutor, was hired as a partner following Lippestad's accepting the request from Breivik to defend him.
+The prosecution was represented by state prosecutors Svein Holden and Inga Bejer Engh.

-The presiding judge is Wenche Elizabeth Arntzen.
-She is joined by judge Arne Lyng and lay judges Ernst Henning Eielsen, Anne Wisløff and Diana Patricia Fynbo.
+The presiding judge was Wenche Elizabeth Arntzen.
+She was joined by judge Arne Lyng and lay judges Ernst Henning Eielsen, Anne Wisløff and Diana Patricia Fynbo.
 Wisløff came in as an alternate after Thomas Indrebø had to recuse on the second day of the trial when it came to light that he had advocated the death penalty on a Facebook page the day after the terror attacks.

 Witnesses

-Breivik's list of witnesses includes far right activist Tore Tvedt, Labour Party politician Raymond Johansen, prominent Islamists Mullah Krekar and Arfan Qadeer Bhatti, and anti-Islamist blogger Fjordman.
+Breivik's list of witnesses includeded far right activist Tore Tvedt, Labour Party politician Raymond Johansen, prominent Islamists Mullah Krekar and Arfan Qadeer Bhatti, and anti-Islamist blogger Fjordman.

-The purpose of calling Mullah Krekar is to help establish for the Defence that political and ideological extremism is not a psychiatric disorder and should not be treated legally with insanity.
+The purpose of calling Mullah Krekar was to help establish for the defence that political and ideological extremism is not a psychiatric disorder and should not be treated legally with insanity.